 * Red Bull Arena.
 Home to the New York Red Bulls since it opened in 2010, this 25,000-seat facility is probably the best soccer-specific stadium in America.
-The Red Bulls have made the MLS Playoffs every year since it opened (and look likely to do so again this year).
-Led by Arsenal legend Thierry Henry, former Everton star Tim Cahill, and short but wily midfielder Dax McCarty, "Metro" (the nickname a holdover from their MetroStars days) won the Supporters' Shield, the trophy given to the team with the best overall record in the League, last season.
+The Red Bulls have made the MLS Playoffs every year since it opened (including 2016).
+Led by Arsenal legend Thierry Henry, former Everton star Tim Cahill, and short but wily midfielder Dax McCarty, "Metro" (the nickname a holdover from their MetroStars days) won the Supporters' Shield, the trophy given to the team with the best overall record in the League, in 2013.
+Led by McCarty and Bradley Wright-Phillips, son of Ian Wright (whom Henry replaced as Arsenal's all-time leading scorer), they won the Supporters' Shield again last season.
 However, they have never won an MLS Cup, it took them 18 seasons to get that 1st trophy of any kind, and some fans think the team is jinxed.

 Red Bull Arena's official address is 600 Cape May Street, at Pete Higgins Blvd., in Harrison.
 PATH to Harrison is the most common way to get there if you're not driving.
 The most fun way is to go to Penn Station, walk out the east entrance, make a "pub crawl" down Market Street, and then join the various "ultra" groups as they walk across the Jackson Street Bridge, over the River, to the stadium.